ikumen/tlrl/README.md

 You'll need the following software:
 - [Java 8 at a minimum](https://adoptopenjdk.net/)
 - [Docker](https://www.docker.com/) with [docker-compose](https://docs.docker.com/compose/install/)
-- configure at least one OAuth provider to handle authentication&mdash;IMO, GitHub is easier to set up than Google.
+- configure at least one OAuth provider to handle authentication&mdash;GitHub may be easier to set up than Google as the latter requires creating a project if you don't already have one.

 #### GitHub OAuth Config
 1. sign into GitHub and navigate to: https://docs.github.com/en/developers/apps/creating-an-oauth-app